Assortment Optimization under the Decision Forest Model: Numerical Experiments with Synthetic Data

-The second type of behavior corresponds to ``hard'' instances, which are the instances with $\rho \in \{0.06, 0.08\}$.
-For these instances, when one applies the direct approach, Gurobi is not able to solve the LO relaxation of \SplitMIO within the two hour time limit for any instance (see the $NU_{Direct}$ column of Table~\ref{table:synthetic_B_T6_solutiontime}).
-In those instances, the integer solution returned by Gurobi is obtained from applying heuristics before solving the root node of the branch-and-bound tree, which is often quite suboptimal.
-In contrast, the Benders approach delivers significantly better solutions.
-In particular, as indicated by the $RI_{Direct}$ column, for $n \in \{1000, 2000, 3000\}$, the Benders solution can achieve an objective value that is anywhere from 177\% to 621\% better, on average, than the solution obtained by Gurobi.
-It is also interesting to note that while Gurobi is not able to solve the LO relaxation within the two hour time limit, our Benders method solves it quickly; in the largest case, the solution time for the relaxation is no more than about 1500 seconds, or roughly 25 minutes.
-This highlights another benefit of our Benders approach, which is that it is capable of solving problems that are simply too large to be directly solved using a solver like Gurobi.
+The second type of behavior corresponds to ``hard'' instances, which are the instances with $\mu \in \{0.06, 0.08, 0.10, 0.12\}$.
+For these instances, Gurobi generally struggles to solve the LO relaxation of \SplitMIO within the two hour time limit.
+When this happens, the integer solution returned by Gurobi is obtained from applying heuristics before solving the root node of the branch-and-bound tree, which is often quite suboptimal.
+(This often results in integer solutions with an objective value of 0.0, leading to values of $O_{\Direct}$ and $G_{\Direct}$ that are close to 100\%.)
+In contrast, the Benders approach delivers significantly better solutions; among all of these instances, $G_{\Benders}$ is within 1\%, indicating that on average the Benders approach is within 1\% of the best solution of each instance.
+In addition, $O_{\Benders}$ is generally lower than $O_{\Direct}$, indicating that the Benders approach in general makes more progress towards proving optimality than the direct approach.

-Overall, these results suggest that our Benders approach can solve large-scale instances of the assortment optimization problem in a reasonable computational timeframe and return high quality solutions that are at least as good, and often significantly better, than those obtained by the D\&C heuristic or those obtained by directly solving the problem using Gurobi.
+Overall, these results suggest that our Benders approach can deliver high quality solutions to large-scale instances of the assortment optimization problem in a reasonable computational timeframe that are at least as good, and often significantly better, than those obtained by the D\&C heuristic or those obtained by directly solving the problem using Gurobi.